Papierówki – “Paper Apples”

 In Stefan Tymiec's childhood, these robust, early-season apples with their paper-thin skin were very popular.
 Many country dwellers were self-sufficient, even the new collective economy still operated according to the rhythm of earlier agrarian societies.
 Fresh, vitamin-rich vegetables and fruits often only appeared on the table in summer.

-For more than a century, the summer apple was in great demand.
-The variety, which originated in at a nursery named Wagner, was distributed in Europe from 1852 by the French nursery Leroy.
+at a nursery named Wagner, was distributed in Europe from 1852 by the French nursery Leroy.
 Called "White Transparent" or "Clear Apple" it continued to spread, taking on new names, such as "Pomme de Reval", "Grand Sultan", "Jacobiapfel", "Haferapfel", "Augustapfel" and "Papierówka".

 The 1980s saw the decline of the apple’s popularity.
 With supermarkets offering many varieties from all over the world all year round, immaculate and long-lasting, the rather sour, quickly perishable fruit from Riga no longer stood a chance.